|Home||Czernowitz 2010||Galati 2010-A||Galati 2010-B||Poland 2014||My Childhood Heroes||About Erna Rubin in Hebrew|

 I can say that we lived in comfort in a spacious home.

-In 1944-45 many Russians came to Czernowitz and there was a lack of housing and the authorities were confiscating rooms from existing tenants to accommodate their people.
+In 1944-45 many Russians arrived to Czernowitz and there was a lack of housing and the Russian authorities confiscated rooms from existing tenants to accommodate their people.

 One day the doorbell rang and a young couple presented itself.
 He dressed in a Russian military uniform of a Major and she a gentle woman that only later we found out that she was pregnant.